Control with uncertain data of socially structured compartmental epidemic models: Examples from the COVID-19 outbreak in Italy

 To illustrate the effects of controls introduced that mimic containment procedures, let us first consider the case where the social structure is not present.
 Furthermore, to simplify further the modeling, in this first example we neglect any dependence on uncertain data.

 We consider as initial small number of infected and recovered $i(0) = 3.68 \times 10^{-6}$, $r(0) = 8.33\times 10^{-8}$.
-These normalized fractions refer specifically to the first reported values in the case of the Italian outbreak of COVID-19, even if in this simple test case we will not try to match the data in a predictive setting but simply to illustrate the behavior of the feedback controlled model.
+These normalized fractions refer specifically to the first reported values in the case of the Italian outbreak of COVID-19, even if in this simple test case we will not try to match the data in a quantitative setting but simply to illustrate the behavior of the feedback controlled model.
+Based on recent studies \cite{JRGL,Zhang_etal,Liu}, the initial infection rate of COVID-19 $R_0 = \beta/\gamma$ has been estimated between $2$ and $6.5$.
+Here, to exemplify the possible evolution of the pandemic we consider a value close to the lower bound, taking $\beta =0.25$ and $\gamma = 0.10$, {namely a recovery rate of $10$ days}, so that $R_0 = 2.5$.

-Based on recent studies \cite{JRGL,Zhang_etal}, the initial infection rate of COVID-19 has been estimated of an $R_0 = \beta/\gamma$ between $2$ and $6.5$.
-Here, to exemplify the possible evolution of the pandemic we consider a value close to the lower bound, taking $\beta = 25$ and $\gamma = 10$, so that $R_0 = 2.5$.
+In Figures \ref{fig:test1a} and \ref{fig:test1b} we report the infected and recovered dynamics based on the activation of the control in two different time frames. {In Figure \ref{fig:test1a} the activation for $t\in [50,100]$, which means that after $100$ days we suppose that all containment restrictions are cancelled.
+In Figure \ref{fig:test1b} we consider a larger activation time frame $t\in[50,200]$.}

-In Figures \ref{fig:test1a} and \ref{fig:test1b} we report the infected and recovered dynamics based on the activation of the control in two different time frames.
-In Figure \ref{fig:test1a} the activation for $t\in [0.5,1]$, which means that for $t>1$ we suppose that the containment restrictions are deactivated.
-In Figure \ref{fig:test1b} we consider a larger activation time frame $t\in[0.5,2]$.
+With the choice of the perception function $\psi(I)=I^q/q$, $q \geq 1$, we can observe how the control term is able to flatten the curve even if, as expected, the case $q=2$ gives rise to a weaker control action. {To make the two controls, $q = 1$ and $q = 2$, comparable for the same penalization factor $\kappa$ we also consider the normalized case, where $\psi(I) = C_q I^q/q$, and the constant $C_q>0$ is a normalization constant such that } {